 Two final journals to add to the list are Dollygrippery (if you’ve always wondered what a “grip” does on the set of a movie this is a good starting point) and Confessions of a Hollywood Juicer (no, he’s not addicted to steroids).
 As a high school theater tech who’s rigged and lit some great productions on a professional stage I can relate to some of the Juicer’s observations in both of these production worlds.
 Long ass set builds and strikes, ubiquitous mismanagement, curious on-set tasks, and a load of technical lingo that only a behind-the-scenes personality could appreciate.
 You will find it all this and more extensively recorded on the blogs above.

 There are some other decent production blogs here and there, most found through TAPAB’s site, but not all have made it to dirty half-dozen I check regularly.
-I’m sure there will be more I eventually add to the list (reading about other people’s experiences in the industry one will be very soon be a part of is too good of an opportunity to pass up), but so far these blogs have given me even more reason to feel excited, nervous, and impassioned about my soon-to-be adventures on the West Coast.This post was last updated .
+I’m sure there will be more I eventually add to the list (reading about other people’s experiences in the industry one will be very soon be a part of is too good of an opportunity to pass up), but so far these blogs have given me even more reason to feel excited, nervous, and impassioned about my soon-to-be adventures on the West Coast.This page was last updated on October 25, 2008.